neliCZka/test_blog/_posts/2018-02-18-robot-guide.markdown

 {% endhighlight %}

 #### Declare your test setup and test teardown
-Yeeey, it is nice, right?
-But the stuff about opening browser is also ugly and it is kinda obvious that UI tests need to open a browser.
+It is nice, right?
+But the stuff about opening browser is also ugly and it is obvious that UI tests need to open a browser.
-Do we really need to have it in every test?<br/>
+So do we really need to have it in every test?<br/>
 I don't think so.
 At least in this case we want to open and maximize browser in every test, so why to repeat it all the time?<br/>
 DRY (Don't Repeat Yourself) is really nice programming principle that should be followed also in test automation!